Alexbeast-CN/Detrive/README.md

 # Detrive

-> Imitation Learning with Transformer Detection for End-to-End Autonomous Driving
+[Detrive: Imitation Learning with Transformer Detection for End-to-End Autonomous Driving](https://arxiv.org/abs/2310.14224) won the best paper award in the World Symposium on Digital Intelligence for Systems and Machines (DISA2023)
-> Msc Robotics dissertation from the University of Bristol by Daoming Chen

 ![IL model architechture](./assets/Architechture.png)